IAmJuniorB/PyMaths/README.md

 > ##### **Returns:**

+        - float:
                 The volume of the cylinder.

         return 3.14159265358979323846 * r ** 2 * h